“Build today for tomorrow.”

 The benefits of starting with a Monorepo is the simplicity that lets the team focus on components modularity.
 A single repository also enforces a shared visibility and governance to keep a global coherency when the codebase grows in size and complexity.

 There are examples of successful organizations using either model.
-Google is still working with a Monorepo, Airbnb has first moved from a Mono to a Multirepo, and Amazon has a Multirepo.
+Google is still working with a Monorepo, and other first moved from a Mono to a Multirepo, and Amazon has a Multirepo.
 All these companies scaled with the common trait of modularity.

 Modularity to thrive with Quality Engineering